 Sunburn: Sunburn is mainly caused by UVB rays from the sun.
-Sunburn is unlikely amongst people with naturally brown, and especially black, skin, although it can happen.
-Indeed, sunburn in people with black skin is so rare in UK sunshine that if it does happen, you may wish to seek medical advice as it is possible that your skin is abnormally sensitive to sunlight.
+Sunburn is unlikely amongst people with naturally brown, and especially dark brown, skin, although it can happen.
+Indeed, sunburn in people with very dark brown skin is so rare in UK sunshine that if it does happen, you may wish to seek medical advice as it is possible that your skin is abnormally sensitive to sunlight.

 Skin ageing: Sun exposure is the primary environmental cause of skin ageing.
-Although the natural protection offered by darker skin types does also seem to provide some protection against photoageing, it does not necessarily prevent it over the longer term and naturally dark brown skin that receives a lot of sun exposure can still show the signs of sun-induced ageing later in life.
+Although the natural protection offered by brown and dark brown skin types does also seem to provide some protection against photoageing, it does not necessarily prevent it over the longer term and naturally dark brown skin that receives a lot of sun exposure can still show the signs of sun-induced ageing later in life.

 Hyperpigmentation: Hyperpigmentation, spots or patches of darker skin, can be caused by a range of conditions or injuries, including acne, melasma, and sun damage.
-Hyperpigmentation is particularly common amongst people with darker skin.
+Hyperpigmentation is particularly common amongst people of colour.
 Sun exposure can cause these areas to become more pronounced as the body produces more melanin.
 Using sun protection may help maintain a more uniform skin tone.

 The vitamin D question